 The Board is provided with information and advice by the Members' Advisory Council, which also acts as a forum for College members to raise issues.

 Six committees report directly to the Board:

 These constituent committees of the Board, together with a number of other committees, provide advice and recommendations to the Board within their respective areas of responsibility.
-The governance structure also includes branches (in New Zealand and every state and territory of Australia), faculties, sections, special interest groups and networks.
+The governance structure also includes branches (in New Zealand and every state and territory of Australia), faculties and sections.

 For a full list of the College's committees and other governing bodies, see the Committees page.
 Also available is the governance structure chart [PDF; 50 KB].

 Constitution Amendment - Granting voting rights to Affiliates and Associates (trainees)

 The ballot to amend the Constitution of the Royal Australian and New Zealand College of Psychiatrists (RANZCP) to grant voting rights to Affiliates and/or Associates (trainees) under the RANZCP Constitution has closed, and the results are available here.